Black dogfish: Description

 Adult black dogfish typically measure 60–75 cm in length and can reach 1.1 m, making it the largest member of its family.
 Females attain a larger ultimate size than males.
 The shark has a rather stocky and laterally compressed body, with a moderately long, thick, and flattened snout that forms a very broad arch at the front.
 The sizable, horizontally oval eyes are a reflective green in life and lack nictitating membranes (protective third eyelids); they are followed a short distance behind by much smaller spiracles (accessory respiratory openings).
 The nostrils are anteriorly placed and preceded by short flaps of skin.
 The mouth is wide and evenly arched, with thin lips and short but deep furrows around the corners.
 There are around 34 tooth rows in either side of both jaws; each tooth has three (occasionally up to five) slender cusps, with the central one the longest.

 Both dorsal fins are immediately preceded by stout, grooved spines, with the second much longer than the first.
 The small first dorsal fin has a rounded apex and a nearly straight trailing margin, with its origin lying behind the pectoral fins.
 The second dorsal fin is rather angular and has about double the area of the first, with its origin located opposite the midpoint of the pelvic fin bases.
 The pectoral fins are small and rounded.
 The pelvic fins are about as large as the second dorsal fin, with rounded tips and nearly straight trailing margins.
 The caudal peduncle is short and leads to a broad caudal fin comprising less than a quarter of the total length; the upper lobe has a convex upper margin leading to a squared-off tip, while the lower lobe is indistinct.
-The skin is densely covered by tiny dermal denticles; each one is recurved and thorn-like, rising from an irregular star-shaped base.
+The skin is densely covered by tiny dermal denticles; each one is recurved and thornlike, rising from an irregular star-shaped base.
 This species is a plain dark brown above, darkening to almost black below, with white dorsal fin spines.
 Juvenile sharks have white edges on the dorsal, pectoral, and pelvic fins.
 Minute, luminescent dots are scattered about the skin without a regular pattern.